-The payment of the tuition fees entitles the student to work in the Day Classes, the Night Classes or, in both.
+The payment of the tuition fees entitles the student to work in the Day Classes, the Night Classes or in both and to attend lectures on Perspective and Mr. Hale's lectures.

 TUITION FEES ARE NOT REFUNDED FOR ANY CAUSE WHATEVER